Skip to content

 ogccite/teamengine-production:1.0-SNAPSHOT

-You should now be able to use http:localhost:8080/teamengine in cite-runner
+You should now be able to use http:localhost:9080/teamengine as the teamengine URL in cite-runner.

 Warning